Legalize Marijuana, Advocates Tell Congress In Historic Decriminalization Hearings

 Shifting Public Opinion

 Another speaker, California Democrat Ted Lieu, compared cannabis legalization to gay marriage.
-20 years ago, he said, both things would have been unthinkable.
-But now, same-sex marriage is legal in all 50 states, thanks to the Supreme Court, and public opinion is generally on the side of same-sex marriage.
+Twenty years ago, he said, both things would have been unthinkable.
+But now, same-sex marriage is legal in all 50 states thanks to the Supreme Court, and public opinion is generally on the side of same-sex marriage.

-Can cannabis legalization be far behind?
-Lieu certainly hopes so.
 “That is, in fact, what is happening now, so I appreciate the fight, keep on fighting, and I believe we can get this done,” he said.

 Is Congress Moving To Legalize Federally, Then?